ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Create-pull-request.md

 \
 Assignees -> Assigned people will be responsible for overseeing the pull request and the merge process, we recommend at least assigning yourself
 \
-Labels -> Relevant tags for the pull request (best to pick the same ones as used in the issue being addressed)
+Labels -> Relevant tags for the pull request (best to pick the same ones as used in the issues being addressed)

 ![Screenshot of applying labels](/development-pipeline/assign-labels-pull-request.png)